anlutro/blog/posts/installing-a-virtualenv-bin-globally.md

 Interestingly, python seems to look for packages/includes/whatever relative to the path of the python binary.
 If we run a python script with `/usr/bin/python`, the virtualenv's packages won't be pulled in, but if we run it with `/path/to/virtualenv/bin/python`, they will.

+	$ /usr/bin/python ./bin/salt --version
+	[ ... ]
+	ValueError: Expected version spec in [ ... ]
+	$ ./bin/python ./bin/salt --version
+	salt 2015.8.0-154-g4a69db2 (Beryllium)

 If we look at the shebang line of a script file in our virtualenv's `bin` directory, we can see that it specifies the absolute path to the python bin file in our virtualenv:

 	$ head -1 bin/salt
 	#!/home/andreas/dev/python/salt/bin/python2

-This means that we can simply symlink the script to `~/bin` or `/usr/local/bin` and it'll work!
+This means that we can simply symlink the script to `~/bin` or `/usr/local/bin` and it'll work, even if the virtualenv isn't activated.

 	$ ln -s ~/dev/python/salt/bin/salt ~/bin/salt
+	$ which salt
+	/home/andreas/bin/salt
 	$ salt --version
 	salt 2015.8.0-154-g4a69db2 (Beryllium)
-	$ which salt
-	/home/andreas/bin/salt